otacke/udacity-machine-learning-engineer/submissions/capstone_project/report.md

 As a final step we are going to improve and finalize the results with focused experiments and fine tuning.
 Each algorithm has certain parameters that can be tweaked in order to get better results.
 Approaches such as a grid search will be helpful to support this task systematically.
 Possibly, even ensemble methods will be tried out for fine tuning the results.

 ### Metrics
-In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
-These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
-Questions to ask yourself when writing this section:
-- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
-- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_

 The goal of this project is to predict the sales volume of video games, which simply is an integer.
 We can apply common statistic approaches to compare and visualize the deviation of the predictions from the correct results.
 The explained variance score or the R² score could be used to quantify the performance of my model.
 It indicates how much of the variance within a dataset can be explained by a regression model.

 Using this score, we can check our model to be prone to high bias or high variance.
 One method is to split our data into a training set that's used for training the model and a test set for testing its performance, e.g. using k-fold cross validation.
 This way we can identify and reduce underfitting or overfitting.
 Also, plotting the learning curves (training error and the cross validation error in relation to the training set size) can offer insight related to high bias and high variance and appropriate options for improvement such as collecting more samples or more features.